 PetFinder is a fantastic resource for people looking to adopt nearly any type of animal.
 This online, searchable database acts as a directory of almost 11,000 animal shelters and adoption organizations throughout the United States, Canada, and Mexico, allowing potential pet owners a simple way to search the entire continent for the perfect bird to add to their flock.
 Most rescue agencies that partner with PetFinder also provide information about their adoptable pets so you know the history and personality of the bird you’re considering adopting.

-At the time of writing, there were 102 conures available across the nation.
+At the time of writing, there were about 90 conures available across the nation.

 2. Best Friends Animal Society